-Snus (sounds like “snoose”) is a type of moist snuff first used in Sweden and Norway.
-It’s often flavored with spices or fruit, and is packaged like small tea bags.
-Snus is held between the gum and mouth tissues and the juice is swallowed.
+Snus (sounds like “snoose”) is a type of moist snuff.
+It was first used in Sweden and Norway, but it's now available in the United States as well.
+It’s packaged in small pouches, which are held between the gum and mouth tissues.
+Like spit-free snuff, the juices are swallowed.

-Tobacco companies have created flavored, dissolvable forms of smokeless tobacco.
-These are available as tobacco lozenges, orbs, or pellets; strips (like melt-away breath strips); and toothpick-sized sticks.
+Dissolvable forms of smokeless tobacco come in different shapes and sizes, such as tobacco lozenges, orbs, pellets, thin strips (like melt-away breath strips), and toothpick-sized sticks.
 Some of these also contain sweeteners or flavoring and look a lot like candy.
 All have tobacco and nicotine.
 Depending on the type, they are held in the mouth, chewed, or sucked until they dissolve.
 The juices are swallowed.

 No form of smokeless tobacco is a safe substitute for cigarettes.
 Still, tobacco companies often market these products as alternatives to smoking in places where smoking isn’t allowed.

-Overall, people who dip or chew get about the same amount of nicotine as regular smokers.
-They also get at least 30 chemicals that are known to cause cancer.
+Overall, people who dip or chew get about the same amount of nicotine as people who smoke regularly.
+They are also exposed to more than 25 chemicals that are known to cause cancer.
 The most harmful cancer-causing substances in smokeless tobacco are tobacco-specific nitrosamines (TSNAs).
 TSNA levels vary by product, but the higher the level the greater the cancer risk.

 Cancers linked to the use of smokeless tobacco include:

 Many studies have shown high rates of leukoplakia in the mouth where users place their chew or dip.
 Leukoplakia is a gray-white patch in the mouth that can become cancer.
 These patches can’t be scraped off.
 They’re sometimes called sores but are usually painless.
 The longer a person uses oral tobacco, the more likely they are to have leukoplakia.
-Stopping tobacco usually clears the spot, but treatment may be needed if there are signs of early cancer.
+Stopping tobacco might help clear up the spot, but treatment may be needed if there are signs of early cancer.

 Tobacco stains teeth and causes bad breath.
 It can also irritate or destroy gum tissue.
-Many regular smokeless tobacco users have receding gums, gum disease, cavities and tooth decay (from the high sugar content in the tobacco), scratching and wearing down (abrasion) of teeth, and bone loss around the teeth.
+Many regular smokeless tobacco users have receding or swollen gums, tooth decay and cavities (from the high sugar content in the tobacco), scratching and wearing down (abrasion) of teeth, and bone loss around the teeth.
 The surface of the tooth root may be exposed where gums have shrunken.
-All this can cause teeth to loosen and fall out.
+All of these can cause teeth to loosen and fall out.